dc-tec/nixos-config/README.md

 ### WSL2 (ghost)

-This configuration provides a lightweight, stateless development environment for use with Windows Subsystem for Linux.
-It's designed for quick access to a Nix shell without affecting the underlying Windows system.
-All changes are discarded when the instance is shut down, making it perfect for testing and isolated tasks.
+This configuration provides a lightweight, NixOS-based development environment for use with Windows Subsystem for Linux.

 ### Darwin (darwin)